TexasLAN/documents/code_of_conduct.md

   - Within five (5) business days following the formal hearing, the Standards Board shall advise in writing its determination and the recommended sanction(s).
   - Within ten (10) business days following his receipt of the determination of the Standards Board, the VP of Standards must notify the accused and the Board of Officers of the sanctions imposed.
   - The notice of sanctions imposed should be in writing and sent by certified e-mail, acknowledgement of receiving the letter is requested.
 If applicable, the writing should also notify the accused that he has fifteen (15) business days to appeal the decision of the Standards Board and VP of Standards.
-- If theStandards Board and VP of Standards decide that expulsion of a member is appropriate, they may only do so by unanimous vote, the Standards Board and VP of Standards participating.
+- If the Standards Board and VP of Standards decide that expulsion of a member is appropriate, they may only do so by unanimous vote, the Standards Board and VP of Standards participating.
 If the vote fails then the Standards Board and VP of Standards shall continue discuss the issue until a unanimous vote is reached or the decision is overturned.
   - In all other cases where expulsion is not appropriate, sanctions may be imposed with a simple majority of the Standards Board and VP of Standards.
 - The Standards Board and the VP of Standards shall choose a Member to take notes during the hearing.
 The notes will be private to the Standards Board and the VP of Standards and used in order to reach a verdict.

 **Article X: Interpretation and Revision**

-1. Any question of interpretation regarding the Member Code of Conduct or Member Disciplinary Policy shall be referred to the Fraternity&#39;s VP of Standards
+1. Any question of interpretation regarding the Member Code of Conduct or Member Disciplinary Policy shall be referred to the Fraternity&#39;s VP of Standards.
 2. The Member Code of Conduct and the Member Disciplinary Policy shall be reviewed every year under the direction of the Board, VP of Standards and Standards Board